-Future resales of Swvl Securities, including the Resale Securities being offered pursuant to this prospectus, may cause the market price of Swvl's shares to drop significantly, even if Swvl's business is doing well.
+Future resales of Swvl's shares may cause the market price of Swvl's shares to drop significantly, even if Swvl's business is doing well

-Sales of a substantial number of Swvl Securities, including the Resale Securities being offered pursuant to this prospectus consisting of (a) 386,971 Commitment Shares that we issued to the Selling Securityholder pursuant to the Purchase Agreement in consideration of its commitment to purchase shares of Class A Ordinary Shares at our election under the Purchase Agreement, and (b) 102,552,795 Purchase Shares we may elect in our sole discretion to issue and sell to the Selling Securityholder under the Purchase Agreement from time to time after the Commencement Date, in the public market could occur at any time.
-Sales of a substantial number of Swvl Securities, including the Resale Securities being offered pursuant to this prospectus, in the public market or the perception that these sales might occur, could depress the market price of our securities and could impair our ability to raise capital through the sale of additional equity securities.
+Sales of a substantial number of Swvl securities, including our Class A Ordinary Shares, in the public market could occur at any time.
+Sales of a substantial number of Swvl securities in the public market or the perception that these sales might occur, could depress the market price of our securities and could impair our ability to raise capital through the sale of additional equity securities.
 Sales of a substantial number of our securities upon any future waivers or expiration of lock-up agreements entered into by our shareholders, or the perception that such sales may occur, could have a material and adverse effect on the trading price of our securities.
 For example, certain lock-up restrictions entered into in connection with the Business Combination will expire in the six to twelve months following closing of the Business Combination.
-We are currently in discussions with certain of such shareholders to voluntarily extend their applicable lock-up period, but they are under no obligation to do so.
-Sales of a substantial number of shares intend to sell shares, could cause the market price of our securities to decline or increase the volatility in the market price of our securities.
+As such, sales of a substantial number of our securities in the public market could occur at any time following the lock-up expirations.
+These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could cause the market price of our securities to decline or increase the volatility in the market price of our securities.

-Further, we have filed with the SEC a registration statement covering the resale of certain Class A Ordinary Shares issued in connection with the Business Combination, including shares issued pursuant to the private offering of Swvl Securities (the "PIPE Financing") to certain investors (the "PIPE Investors").
-More specifically, that separate registration statement registers (a) 87,379,534 Class A Ordinary Shares and (b) 5,933,333 Private Placement Warrants, together with (1) 11,500,000 Class A Ordinary Shares issuable upon exercise of the Public Warrants and (2) 5,933,333 Class A Ordinary Shares issuable upon exercise of the Private Placement Warrants.
+Further, we have agreed to file with the SEC a registration statement covering the resale of certain Class A Ordinary Shares issued in connection with the Business Combination, including shares issued pursuant to the private offering of SwvI Securities (the "PIPE Financing") to certain investors (the "PIPE Investors").
+We have also agreed to file a registration statement covering the resale of shares that may be issued to B. Riley pursuant to our equity line financing.
 Any of these resales, or the perception in the market that the holders of a large number of shares intend to resell shares, could cause the market price of our securities to decline or increase the volatility in the market price of our securities.